-The red grape variety (also FR 487-88 r) is a new variety between (Merzling x (Zarya Severa x Muscat Ottonel)) x Dornfelder.
-In some sources this is indicated in the form Solaris x Dornfelder; because the mother variety later became the Solaris variety by selection.
-It contains genes of Vitis amurensis, Vitis lincecumii, Vitis rupestris and Vitis vinifera.
-The crossing of the hybrids was carried out in 1988 by Norbert Becker (1937-2012) at the Viticulture Institute Freiburg.
-The late maturing, frost hardy vine is resistant to both types of mildew.
+The red grape variety (also FR 487-88 R) is a new breeding between (Merzling x (Zarya Severa x Muskat-Ottonel)) x Dornfelder.
+In some sources this is stated in the form Solaris x Dornfelder; because the Solaris variety later emerged from the mother variety through selection.
+Genes of Vitis amurensis, Vitis lincecumii, Vitis rupestris and Vitis vinifera are included.
+The hybrid was crossed in 1988 by Norbert Becker (1937-2012) at the Viticulture Institute in Freiburg.
+The late-maturing, frost-hardy vine is resistant to both types of mildew.
 It produces colour-intensive, tannin-rich red wines.
-No stocks were recorded in Germany in 2009.
-In Switzerland there is a tiny stock; in Italy it was approved in 2011.
+There are stocks in Germany (11 ha), in Italy and in Switzerland (2 ha).
+In 2018, 13 hectares of vines were reported (D-STATIS).

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl